bccp/website/pages/research-archive.rst

 Radiometers) to map the cosmic microwave background radiation, and FIRAS (Far-InfraRed Absolute Spectrophotometer) to compare the spectrum of the cosmic microwave background radiation with that from a precise blackbody.
-Read more about COBE `here
+Read more about `COBE
 <http://lambda.gsfc.nasa.gov/product/cobe/>`_.

 MAXIPOL